Portable Targeted Sampling Framework Using LLVM: Evaluation

 \subsubsection{Hook Overhead}

-Nugget uses hook instructions to mark sample intervals, which can introduce runtime overhead during workload execution.
-In Figure~\ref{fig:prediction_error_by_machine_method}, the ``is'' benchmark illustrates how validation results can be distorted by this hook overhead.
-Because ``is'' frequently executes only a small number of IRBBs within a parallel region, it triggers an excessive number of hook invocations. ``is'' was also one of the workloads with the larges overheads for analysis as shown in Figure~\ref{fig:simulation_interval_analysis_overhead}.
-This leads to substantial overhead and results in inaccurate prediction errors.
+Nugget uses hook instructions to mark sample intervals, which can introduce runtime overhead during workload execution. \shepherd{ In Figure~\ref{fig:marker_executions_combined}, we present the number of times the marker hooks are executed for the randomly selected nuggets shown in Figure~\ref{fig:prediction_error_by_machine_method}.
+The number of hook executions is normalized to the total number of IRBB executions during all nugget executions for each workload and input pair.
+As shown, ``is'' exhibits a significantly higher number of hook executions compared to other workloads, indicating that the prediction error observed for ``is'' in Figure~\ref{fig:prediction_error_by_machine_method} is influenced by the excessive overhead from hook executions. } Because ``is'' frequently executes only a small number of IRBBs within a parallel region, it triggers an excessive number of hook invocations. ``is'' was also one of the workloads with the largest overheads for analysis as shown in Figure~\ref{fig:simulation_interval_analysis_overhead}.
+This leads to substantial overhead and results in inaccurate prediction errors. \shepherd{Hook overhead can only slow execution, so it can cause false negatives (rejecting good samples) but is unlikely to cause false-positive conclusions.}

+\shepherd{ For other workloads, the number of hook executions does not show a clear correlation with the prediction error observed in Figure~\ref{fig:prediction_error_by_machine_method}.
+Cleanly separating the impact of hook overhead from other sources of prediction error is still challenging.
+The number of hook executions and the prediction errors observed suggest that the cutoff line for a good marker should be executing lower than 10\% for single-threaded workloads and lower than 1\% for multithreaded workloads, in terms of the total IRBBs executed in the nugget, to avoid significant overhead impacting the validation results.
+Multithreaded workloads are more sensitive to hook overhead due to the synchronization required for counting and threshold checks, as discussed in Section~\ref{sec:overhead_of_hooks}. }

 This behavior highlights a limitation of the current hook-based interval marking approach.
 Future work could explore alternative mechanisms to reduce this overhead or to decouple it from the validation results.
 However, addressing this issue is nontrivial, especially for multithreaded workloads: overhead in parallel regions can differ significantly from that in serial regions, and parallelism may sometimes mask or amplify hook-related costs, complicating the isolation of their impact.